SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/admin/edit-udef-layout.md

 uid: help-en-udef-layout
 title: Customize layout of user-defined fields
 description: How to customize layout of user-defined fields without the Screen Designer.
+keywords: udef, user-defined field, custom field, page 1, align fields, move field
 author: Bergfrid Dias
 so.date: 01.16.2024
-so.version: 9
+so.version: 10
+so.topic: howto
+so.audience: settings
-keywords: udef, custom field, page 1 so.topic: howto so.audience: settings so.audience.tooltip: Settings and maintenance
+so.audience.tooltip: Settings and maintenance